plotSubset: #' Evaluate information criteria for regression model

 Description

-This function plots various information criteria and model fit statistics against the number of predictors or adjusted R-squared, depending on the type of plot selected.
+This function plots various information criteria and model fit statistics against the number of terms or the adjusted R-squared, depending on the type of plot selected.
 It helps in model selection by visualizing different aspects of model performance.
-Models, which did not pass the initial consistency check are depicted with an empty circle.
+Models which did not pass the consistency check are depicted with an empty circle; the automatically selected model is highlighted in red.
+If BIC-weighted model averaging was applied (averaging = TRUE), a caption indicates that the final coefficients are a weighted combination of the consistent candidate models shown.

 Usage